milisrivastav13/SmartMili/README.md

 📦 Step-by-Step Deployment

-1. Clone the Repository

-If using Git:  git clone https://github.com/your-username/SmartMili.git

-Or simply download the ZIP from GitHub and extract it.

-2. Open Project in IDE
+1. Open Project in IDE
 Open your Java IDE.
 Import the SmartMili folder as a Java project.

-3. Compile and Run
+2. Compile and Run

 Locate the file: Main.java (or the file with your main() method).

 Right-click on it → Run or use Run button in your IDE.

-4. Use SmartMili
+3. Use SmartMili

 Once it starts, type any of these commands in the terminal to use SmartMili: